JeanLuc-Oudshoorn/Travel_Optimization/README.md

    Flight Details:
      AMS to BLR via Round-trip leg (no additional cost): €0 BLR to HKT via One-way flight: €170
-     HKT to KL via One-way flight: €40
+     HKT to KUL via One-way flight: €40
-     KL to BLR via One-way flight: €110
+     KUL to BLR via One-way flight: €110
      BLR to AMS via Round-trip leg (no additional cost): €0
    ```

 ## Customization
-**Adjust Iterations**: Modify the iterations variable in the script to increase or decrease the number of iterations for the random search.
+- **Adjust Iterations**: Modify the iterations variable in the script to increase or decrease the number of iterations for the random search.
-**Flight Costs**: Update the flight costs in the script to reflect current prices or different scenarios.
+- **Flight Costs**: Enter your own flight costs or use the scraper in `src/scraper.py` to fetch them from Google Flights.
-**Cities and Constraints**: Add or remove cities and adjust mandatory or optional city requirements as needed.
+- **Cities and Constraints**: Add or remove cities and adjust mandatory or optional city requirements as needed.

 ## Limitations
-**Random Search**: The algorithm uses random route generation, which may not guarantee finding the absolute optimal route every time.
+- **Scraping Flight Prices**: Currently the scraper simply picks the top suggest flight from Google Flights for a route on a specific date.
+You cannot filter for airlines, the number of layovers or total flight duration.
+You can enter your own prices, but this may be labour intensive if you want to consider more than a handful of cities.
-**Performance**: Suitable for small datasets.
-For larger datasets, consider implementing more efficient algorithms or optimization techniques.
+- **Price Data is Indicative**: Prices found by the scraper (or displayed on comparison websites) may not give you all the information.
+You may have to pay extra for selecting a seat or booking luggage.
-**Assumptions**:
+- **Time Duration**: If 10+ cities need to be considered it may take the algorithm a significant amount of time to find a good solution.
-Round-trip tickets are available only from AMS and BLR.
+- **Fixed Start and End**: The trip must start and end in the same city.
-Each round-trip ticket can be purchased only once per journey.
+- **Global Optimum**: While for smaller problems it has been validated that the global optimum is found relatively quick, it cannot be guaranteed that a global optimum is found for larger problems.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.